snoopy3476/T-espresso/README.md

 # Compatibility

-The CUPROF was developed and tested against LLVM and Clang version 8.0.1 and CUDA SDK 9.2.
+The CUPROF was developed and tested against LLVM and Clang version 9.0.0 and CUDA toolkit 10.1, and is compatible with CUDA toolkit 9 and 10.

+If you need CUPROF with LLVM and Clang version 8.0.1, switch branch to 'cuprof-llvm-8.0.1'.

 # Building